alexandramtrawick/Main-Repository/README.md

 <a href="https://www.github.com/alexandramtrawick" target="_blank" rel="noreferrer"><picture><source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/github-dark.svg" /><source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/github.svg" /><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/github.svg" width="32" height="32" /></picture></a><a href="https://www.linkedin.com/in/alexandra-trawick-314a76305/" target="_blank" rel="noreferrer"><picture><source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/linkedin-dark.svg" /><source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/linkedin.svg" /><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/linkedin.svg" width="32" height="32" />
 </picture>
 </a></p>

+### ShoppingList

+This program allows the user to create a shopping list, add and subtract items from the list, alter the number of each item, and clear the list.
+You must have both files in ShoppingList.zip downloaded for the program to run.

+### GreatestGame

+This program allows the user to compete with the computer in a guessing game.
+The computer will pick a number from 1 to 100, and the user must guess the number in 5 or fewer guesses to win.